 NextSeed first launched in Texas, taking advantage of one of the intrastate exemptions allowing crowdfunding from non-accredited investors, and was one of the first Title III Funding Portals offering Reg CF investments.
-They offer only debt investments, with a focus on small retail/restaurant businesses.
+To date they have offered only debt investments, with a focus on small retail/restaurant businesses.
+As of April 2019, they have registered with the SEC as a broker-dealer, with plans to add Reg D and Reg A+ offerings.

 - Website: https://nextseed.com